zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 It was also of great help, chances are your device is supported by this library and you can read the source code for the driver.

-* During implementation I had a horrible bug which took me a week to solve.
+* During implementation, I had a horrible bug which took me a week to solve.
 The device was successfully writing the descriptor, but was not ACK the Status OUT packet which caused transactions to timeout.
 You can read the whole adventure on the [ST community forums](https://community.st.com/t5/stm32-mcu-products/ep0-in-transfer-times-out/td-p/573140).
 Hint: I failed to follow the datasheet and was using an RXFIFO which was not big enough.